sci3ma/symfony-docker/README.md

 ```
 When containers are up and running create bucket and add policy using MinIO web interface: `http://127.0.0.1:8001`.
 To log in use S3_KEY and S3_SECRET values.

+Put your Symfony project next to Symfony Docker.
 To setup database connection in Symfony just add in `.env` file:
 ```dotenv
 DATABASE_URL=mysql://dbuser:password@database:3306/symfony?serverVersion={MYSQL_VERSION}